 News from the Amir D. Aczel Foundation….

-Some photos from the recent Symposium on Zero in Mathematics, held March 19-20, at the Royal University of Phnom Penh, Cambodia.
+Some from the Symposium on Zero in Mathematics, held March 19-20, 1990, at the Royal University of Phnom Penh, Cambodia.

 The Amir D. Aczel Foundation for Research and Education in Science and Mathematics, Inc., is a tax exempt 501(c)(3) publicly funded charitable organization.
 We rely on your support to continue our mission.